Kirill/ThePoser/README.md

 --------
 1. Overall changes of mantis look
 2. Custom company logo, company name and link to main website (will open in new window)
+3. Skins
-3. 3 different styles for header - Default (big logos), Small, And Tiny (see screenshots below)
+4. 3 different styles for header - Default (big logos), Small, And Tiny (see screenshots below)
+5. Custom CSS rules

 For more info, screenshots of skins, etc. visit official plugin homepage [http://agavestorm.com/the-poser-for-mantis/](http://agavestorm.com/the-poser-for-mantis/)